joebhakim/battlesnails/docs/02-architecture/README.md

 ### Controls

-- **MouseControls**: Processes mouse input for aiming the eye stalk and initiating strikes.
+- **MouseControls**: Processes mouse input for controlling both the eye stalk and the snail's rotation through a hybrid control system.
+Implements a boundary-based approach where mouse movement inside a circular boundary controls the eye stalk, while movement outside the boundary rotates the entire snail.
+Also handles attack initiation and velocity-based attack power.

 - **KeyboardControls**: Processes keyboard input for moving the player snail.